jijiwa8104/ROStudy/README.md

   4. Boot your computer with the USB drive and install Ubuntu.

 Method 2: Virtual Machine</br>

+# ROS Installation
+- Version Match Ubuntu and ROS
+There are several distributions of Ubuntu and each has a appropiate ROS version.
+Ubuntu 20.04(Focal Fossa) -> ROS Noetic Ninjemys
+- Steps to install ROS

 ## Drone Simulation

 ### prerequisite